DaeGrodin/Dog-e-dex_Dog-Companion-Selection-Tool_Version-2/README.md

 ## Licenses

-This project can be shared to those who are interested in getting a new dog as a way to introduce them to dog breeds.
+This project can be shared with those who are interested in getting a new dog as a way to introduce them to dog breeds.

 ## Credits
 - Google for general questions - stack overflow, MDN, youtube videos for visual understanding